nexspace-startup/nexSpace/nexspace-frontend/docs/meeting3d/README.md

 ## Lazy loading & code splitting

 `index.tsx` is imported via `React.lazy` from `MeetingPanel`.
 The heavy three.js tree (≈500 KB gz) now sits in its own chunk and only loads when the user switches to the 3D view.
 Ancillary overlays (mini-map, whiteboard) will follow the same pattern as they are migrated to dedicated components.

+## Performance diagnostics HUD

+- The performance overlay (top-left) samples FPS, frame time, draw calls, triangles, geometry/texture counts, and JavaScript heap usage every second.
+- Budgets are inlined next to each metric (55 FPS, ≤150 draw calls, ≤500 MB heap) so QA can spot regressions at a glance.
+- Collapse the panel via the `Hide` button or disable it entirely with the `showPerformanceOverlay` feature flag.
+- Metrics pause automatically when the tab is hidden so background tabs do not skew the sampling window.

 ## Future work